 BRAT is an acronym that denotes bananas, rice, applesauce and toast.
 This diet has been suggested for managing stomach flu, diarrhoea, nausea and other gastrointestinal woes.
-It is also known as a bland diet and comprises foods that are easy to digest and low on fat, protein and dietary fibre.
+It is also known as a bland diet and comprises foods that are easy to digest and low in fat, protein and dietary fibre.

-The BRAT diet has a mild flavour and less acidic assisting in the smooth digestion process and fewer bowel movements.
+The BRAT diet has a mild flavour and is less acidic assisting in the smooth digestion process and fewer bowel movements.
 While being low on nutrients, this diet is advisable for short durations, thereafter a regular diet is recommended to minimise nutritional deficiency.
-Raw and undercooked foods are totally avoided.
+Raw and undercooked foods are avoided.

 What is a BRAT Diet?

-The BRAT diet is a low calorie, low fibre and bland meal plan which is recommended for treating digestive ailments and diarrhoea.
-Following this diet while dealing with nausea, vomiting and diarrhoea may help to improve the condition and reduce the symptoms.
+The BRAT diet is a low-calorie, low-fibre and bland meal plan which is recommended for treating digestive ailments and diarrhoea.
+Following this diet, while dealing with nausea, vomiting and diarrhoea may help to improve the condition and reduce the symptoms.
 The key to this diet is to focus on foods that are easy on the tummy.

 Also Read: Digestive Disorders: 7 Ways To Improve Gut Health